- Make/Cancel an Appointment

 Just as your introduction acts as a bridge that transports your readers from their own lives into the “place” of your analysis, your conclusion can provide a bridge to help your readers make the transition back to their daily lives.
 Such a conclusion will help them see why all your analysis and information should matter to them after they put the paper down.

 Your conclusion is your chance to have the last word on the subject.
-The conclusion allows you to have the final say on the issues you have raised in your paper, to summarize your thoughts, to demonstrate the importance of your ideas, and to propel your reader to a new view of the subject.
+The conclusion allows you to have the final say on the issues you have raised in your paper, to synthesize your thoughts, to demonstrate the importance of your ideas, and to propel your reader to a new view of the subject.
 It is also your opportunity to make a good final impression and to end on a positive note.

 Your conclusion can go beyond the confines of the assignment.
 The conclusion pushes beyond the boundaries of the prompt and allows you to consider broader issues, make new connections, and elaborate on the significance of your findings.